 Please take care when crossing paths as there will be increased vehicle traffic.

 Will any services be disrupted?

-The Wiri Rambler service and Growing Friends plant sales may be affected.
-Please contact us to find out if these will be operating when you visit.
+The Wiri Rambler service and Growing Friends plant sales are not currently operating while the loop road area is closed to the public during construction.
+Please feel free to contact us to find out if these will be operating when you visit.

 As the initial landscape work needs to be done in the dry season, work will begin in February and is expected to finish in August 2018.